sframe/zentest/README.md

 The command line parameters are as follows:

-`--file_name` The name of the Excel file to create
+`--filename` The name of the Excel file to create

 `--repo_list github_owner/github_repo zenhub-id`